 Chuck: Look, clearly you have no idea who I am since you only sent ten of your men to take care of me.
 So let me break it down for you: if you touch a hair on Sarah's head, I will do to you what I've just done to your men.
 Do you understand?

-In Merlin, while there are a lot of these, they are almost all subverted in some way.
+- In Merlin (2008), while there are a lot of these, they are almost all subverted in some way.

 I am the last dragonlord.
 And I am warning you, leave this egg alone.